Where Is Gold Found?

 For investors, understanding gold’s natural formation helps explain its scarcity, value and long-term role as a store of wealth.
 It also highlights the importance of investing in bullion sourced from regions with consistent geological output and secure supply chains.

-How Are Gold Nuggets Formed.
+How Are Gold Nuggets Formed and where is gold found

 Where Is Gold Found in the World?